PaloAltoNetworks/pan.dev/products/access/docs/adem/examples/application-test/global-distribution-of-app-score-for-an-app-test.md

 sidebar_label: Get Global Distribution of App Score for an Application Test
 ---

 This API retrieves the global distribution of application scores for a given application test.
+In the Response section, the lines that are followed by a comment (<<<<<<) correspond to the location in the UI (see attached screenshot) that is enclosed in a red box.

 The following shows the portions of the UI widget where the data is displayed for this example: